Do you think buying a floor lamp and positioning it anywhere in the room will get you your desired lighting? Give your thinking another shot.

 As the name implies, task lighting is used for a specific purpose.
 That could be reading, sewing, or checking files sitting on your desk.
 You cannot enlighten the whole room with these types of lamps but surely get the rest of the space into visibility.

-The difference of purpose in these lamps comes from the inclusion of shade.
+The difference in purpose in these lamps comes from the inclusion of shade.
 Task floor lamps usually lack shades and radiate sharp light straight on the object, with the face being downward.

 Whenever you want to light your room with a floor lamp, make sure you keep in view the types of lighting and how they work in your room.
 Your decision-making process will always be easy considering it.